CommitteeOfZero/committeeofzero.github.io/_posts/2023-02-05-committee-of-zero-progress-update-9.markdown

 ---
 title: "Committee of Zero - Progress Update #9"
 layout: post
+excerpt: <p>Since a certain “anonymous hacker” was so kind as to leak all our projects during our stream earlier today, it seems that several cats are now out of their bags.
+Let's talk about them.</p>
 date: 2023-02-05 00:00:01 +0000
 ---

+Since a certain “anonymous hacker” was so kind as to leak all our projects during our stream earlier today, it seems that several cats are now out of their bags.
+Let's talk about them.

 # CHAOS;HEAD Love Chu☆Chu!